Small Business Startup Checklist.

 - Free Download: Financial Projections Spreadsheet

-Join Henry Lopez for the next Financial Projections Online Workshop: learn more and register
+Join Henry Lopez for the next Business Plan Online Workshop: learn more and register

 - Your Marketing Plan for your small business (included in your Business Plan) details your branding, target market, go-to-market plan, and initial marketing campaigns.